-The objective of Forum_W is to accelerate our ability to attract, develop, retain, and advance talented women.
+Forum W’s mission is to help the firm attract, develop, retain, and advance talented women.

 What’s more, women are increasingly the leaders and owners of the organizations we serve.
 Since the gender mix of the business world as a whole is shifting, it’s incumbent on us to match that diversity.
-Doing so will increase clients’ comfort level with us and help us be more competitive in the marketplace.
+This is a huge advantage, allowing us to draw on different perspectives to not only promote innovation, but also connect with an increasingly diverse customer base.
+Doing so will increase our clients’ comfort level with us and help us be more competitive in the marketplace.

 - Individual Impact.
 Encourage women to take ownership of their career, and create practical ways partners can engage in women's development and advancement.